-- STEP 9 Click Next.
-The Enable Security Name Your Wireless Network window appears. - STEP 10 Enter a Network Name.
+- STEP 10 Enter a Network Name.
 This name serves as the SSID for the default wireless network. - STEP 11 Click Next.
 The Enable Security Secure Your Wireless Network window appears. - STEP 12 Choose a security encryption type and enter a security key.
 For a description of these options, see System Security. - STEP 13 Click Next.
-The Wizard displays the Enable Security-Assign the VLAN ID For Your Wireless Network window. - STEP 14 Enter a VLAN ID for traffic received on the wireless network.
+The Wizard displays the Enable Security- Assign the VLAN ID For Your Wireless Network window. - STEP 14 Enter a VLAN ID for traffic received on the wireless network.

-It is suggested that you assign a different VLAN ID from the default (1) to wireless traffic, in order to segregate it from management traffic on VLAN 1.
+You should assign a different VLAN ID from the default (1) to wireless traffic, in order to segregate it from management traffic on VLAN 1.